jbcodeforce/yarfba/docs/serverless/lambda.md

 ## Security

-For AWS Lambda, AWS manages the underlying infrastructure and foundation services, the operating system, and the application platform.
-Developer need to ensure code, libraries, configuration, IAM are well set.
+As a managed service, AWS manages the underlying infrastructure and foundation services, the operating system, and the application platform.
+Developers need to ensure code, libraries, configuration, IAM are well set.
 Some security considerations:

 * Data privacy with encryption at rest with customer managed Key, encryption in transit, access control.
 * Function runtime environment variables are secured by encryption using a Lambda-managed KMS key (named `aws/lambda`).
 The `CreateFunction` API or `UpdateFunctionConfiguration` may use KMS Keys.
 * AWS X-Ray also encrypts data by default.
 * TLS1.2 for all public APIs.
 * Run on EC2 with Nitro System for better security isolation.
 * Code releases go through security review and penetration testing.
-* It provides a code signing feature to ensure only trusted code is run in the Lambda function.
+It provides a code signing feature to ensure only trusted code is run in the Lambda function.

 * Lambda also supports function URLs, a built-in HTTPS endpoint for invoking functions.
 No need for API Gateway and ALB.
 * Each Lambda exec environment includes a writeable /tmp folder: files written within it, remain for the lifetime of the execution environment.